Dana Sasarean - Community Relations in Mining: ESG Risk Rating

 Community Relations are among the most complex issues facing mining companies.

-Sustainalytics research shows that most mining companies fail to adequately manage community related risks.
+Sustainalytics’ research shows that a large proportion of mining companies under our comprehensive coverage fail to adequately manage community related risks.
 With increasing competing needs on regional resources, from land to water, companies are facing higher pressure to reduce their environmental footprint while contributing to job creation and sustainable local development.
 Even when best management practices are in place, given mining’s large environmental footprint, opposition to mining persists and is on the rise.

 Assessing the Unmanaged Risk of the Community Relations

 Sustainalytics’ ESG Risk Rating looks at overall risk exposure and the proportion of risk that companies fail to manage.
 The wider the gap between risk exposure and management, the higher the overall unmanaged risk assessment.